Describing Naples is impossible, you have to live it!

 In Naples you are spoiled for choice, but I highly recommend the pizzerias that are located at the Decumani and in particular Donna Sofia.
 In one bite, you will savor centuries of tradition and skill.

-It is no coincidence that recently UNESCO recognized the Art of Neapolitan Pizzaiuolo "Cultural Heritage of Humanity".
+It is no coincidence that recently UNESCO recognized the Art of Neapolitan Pizzaiuolo (pizza Making) as a "Cultural Heritage of Humanity".

-It is one of the most famous streets of Naples, celebrated all over the world for the excellence of the masters of the crib.
-At Christmas, in fact, it is literally besieged by visitors from all over the world who remain speechless in the face of the creativity and talent of Neapolitan crib masters.
+It is one of the most famous streets of Naples, celebrated all over the world for the excellence of the nativity scenes.
+At Christmas, in fact, it is literally besieged by visitors from all over the world who remain speechless in the face of the creativity and talent of the Neapolitan nativity scene masters.

-The artisans of San Gregorio Armeno, in their ancient and charming shops, have been building statuettes of every kind and dimension for generations and they take a smile representing the most famous figures in politics, entertainment and culture.
+The artisans of San Gregorio Armeno, in their ancient and charming shops, have been building statuettes of every kind and dimension for generations and they love representing the most famous figures in politics, entertainment and culture as well as building their more traditional nativity scenes.

 One of the most beautiful squares in the world, a place for concerts and unforgettable events.